Archive for the ‘technology’ Category

 • The process for loading up songs and managing playlists was a learning experience.

-These are exactly the areas that apple have addressed with the iPod, in all it’s incarnations to date.
+These are exactly the areas that Apple have addressed with the iPod, in all it’s incarnations to date.
 They created a pocket sized device, with a simple tactile user interface and developed software that for both Mac and PC that was easy to use.

-On top of all of this, apple then made it cool to geeks and non-geeks alike.
-With fun iconic advertising and the white headphone wires they made their devices visible even when they were stuffed in the oversized fashion jeans pockets of their owners.
+On top of all of this, Apple then made it cool to geeks and non-geeks alike.
+With fun iconic advertising and the white headphone wires they made their devices visible even when they were stuffed in the over sized fashion jeans pockets of their owners.

 So where to from here?
 Well with digital formats the device IS the media.
 It is the thing that you carry with you.
 What is changing is how you use it and what you put on it. iTunes is influencing this with their track by track downloads.
 Podcasting has the potential to listening habits by consuming peoples listening time with non record label content.

-The big step in bringing portable digital music to the masses has been made by apple and I thank them for it.
+The big step in bringing portable digital music to the masses has been made by Apple and I thank them for it.
 The next battle however is for the time you spend listening to it.
 Do you just randomly shuffle you 60GB of music files?
 You may never listen to the same track twice!
 I have practically left the CD loaded music behind, as I listen to a backing up stream of podcast content.

 So what will you be listening to today?